Giza: Infrastructure

 Giza has seen many changes over time.
 Changes in infrastructure during the different occupations of Egypt by various rulers, including the British in the 18th and early 20th century, focused on the construction of roads, streets, and buildings in the area.
 Giza is a thriving centre of Egyptian culture and is quite heavily populated, with many facilities and buildings in the current area.
 Giza saw much attention in particular to its vast amount of ancient Egyptian monuments found on the Giza Plateau, and has astonished thousands of visitors and tourists over the years.
 Giza's infrastructure saw much attention from both the British government prior to the 1952 coup d'état, as well as the current Egyptian government due to the city's importance in tourism.
 Giza's St. George Cathedral is the episcopal see of the Coptic Catholic Eparchy of Giza.

 The city hosts the first zoo on the entire African continent and one of the oldest in the Mediterranean region, the Giza Zoo.
 In addition, there are several parks, the most famous among them is Orman Park, which means "Forest Park" in the Turkish language.

+Giza Zoo

+The Giza Zoo (حديقة حيوان الجيزة, Ḥadīqat Ḥaywān Al-Gīzah), established on March 1, 1891, holds the distinction of being Africa's first zoo and the world's third oldest zoological garden.
+Located on approximately 80 acres (32 hectares), the zoo was originally designed as a botanical garden and features several historical architectural elements.

+Historical features

+The zoo contains several notable architectural and cultural landmarks: